ramin-honary-xc/data-prep-kit/README.md

     In the right-hand display you will see the difference image visualization computed for each as described above.

+### `imgsizekit.py`: a batch image resizing tool

+This program allows you to select batch-resize a list of images.

 ### `imgcropkit.py`: a feature matching tool